UseToolSuite UseToolSuite

 1. Base64 (Encoding): The Safe Transport Layer

-Base64 has absolutely nothing to do with hiding data.
-It exists solely because legacy network protocols (like HTTP and SMTP) were designed to handle simple English text, not raw binary 0s and 1s.
+Base64 has nothing to do with hiding data.
+It exists because older protocols (HTTP, SMTP) were built for text, not raw binary.

 The Execution Model

-- If the data does not divide perfectly by 3, it pads the end of the string with the
+4. If the data does not divide perfectly by 3, it pads the end of the string with the = character.

-Because Base64 uses 4 bytes to represent what was originally 3 bytes, it mathematically guarantees a 33.3% increase in payload size.
+Because Base64 uses 4 bytes to represent every 3 bytes, it adds about 33% to the size.

 2. AES-256 (Encryption): The Two-Way Cipher